yas-sim/openvino_open_model_zoo_toolkit/README.md

 ### How to build `pose_extractor` for human_pose_estimation (Ubuntu 18.04)
 1. Open a terminal
 2. Run `build-poseextractor.sh`
+  You might need to give permission to run -> `chmod +x build-poseextractor.sh`
-3. You'll have `libposeextractor.so` in the current directory.
+3. You'll have `pose_extractor.so` in the current directory.